thebabar/thebabar.github.io/learn/6010/week2r.md

 # What It Means to Know: A Human-Centered Theory of Knowledge and Learning

-This reflection builds on my definition of what it means to be human—purpose-seeking, morally oriented, socially embedded—and applies it to questions of knowledge, learning, and how we might test whether learning has actually occurred.
+These are my thoughts on how human learning is shaped and driven by a higher order purpose and values.
+My objective is to highlight the importance of "purpose" without discounting other elements which are essential to learning such as economics, curiosity and personal inclinations.
+From a philosophical foundation, my argument focuses on axiology and ethics while acknowledging the importance of ontology and epistemology as necessary areas.

 ---

 ## What It Means to Know (My Definition)

-To *know* something is not merely to recall information or recognize correct answers.
-To know is to **hold a mental model that reliably guides purposeful action across contexts**.
+I believe that knowing something is not merely to recall information, perform a set of actions (skills) or recognize correct answers.
+Knowing is to hold a mental model that reliably guides purposeful action across contexts.
+It means a person can adapt and solve previously unseen problems.

-Knowledge, as I define it, has three properties:
+My definition of Knowledge has three properties:

-1. **Understanding** – I can explain *why* something works, not just *that* it works.
+1. **Understanding**: I can explain *why* something works, not just *that* it works.
-2. **Transferability** – I can apply it in situations that differ from where it was learned.
+2. **Transferability**: I can apply it in situations that differ from where it was learned.
-3. **Actionability** – It informs decisions and behavior in ways that are useful or beneficial, in relation to my context, goals, and value system.
+3. **Actionability**: It informs decisions and behavior in ways that are useful or beneficial, in relation to my context, goals, and value system.

 ---